 Taking the time to compare offers can net you a lower interest rate, saving you hundreds if not thousands over the lifetime of your auto loan.
 You can shop for a loan right here, on Loanry.
-We work only with reputable lenders, so you can look at what they offer and see if they would make you an offer depending on your situation:

 What You Need to Know About Auto Loan Discrimination

 Lenders are not allowed to discriminate by sex, marital status, race, or religion.
 By law, lenders can ask about your immigration status, but not about your nation of origin.
 So it’s acceptable for a lender to ask if you are a legal immigrant, but it’s not okay for them to ask if you’re from Egypt, for instance.

 Lenders might ask you about child support, alimony, or other spousal support programs.
 You have discretion about whether to answer, which a lender must inform you when they ask.
 If you have a court agreement and expect to receive alimony for 15 years, it could be worth it to disclose on a 10-year auto loan.
 The alimony income makes your gross income appear larger, so a lender can extend more favorable terms.
 If you don’t want to answer these questions and a lender presses you, it’s discrimination.